tatacsd/pass-in-web/README.md

 - [ ] Add a button to copy the link with the filter applied
 - [ ] Add list of events

+## 🛠 How to run
+1. Clone this repository
+2. Install the dependencies with `npm install`
+3. Start the server with `npm run dev`
+4. The project will be available at `http://localhost:3333`

 ## 🚀 Deploy
 The application was deployed on Vercel and can be accessed [here](https://nlw-united-dashboard.vercel.app/)